-In internuclear ophthalmoplegia, horizontal eye movements are impaired, but vertical eye movements are not.
+In internuclear ophthalmoplegia, horizontal eye movements are impaired (for example, the eye on the damaged side can turn outward but not inward), but vertical eye movements are not affected.

 In one-and-a-half syndrome, when the person tries to look to either side, the eye on the damaged side looks straight ahead and the other eye can turn outward but not inward, but movements up and down are not affected.